calypso-lang/calypso/README.md

 ## SaturnVM

 SaturnVM is the VM I'm writing for Calypso.
 It's meant to be mostly standalone but at the moment there may be some connections or dependencies between it and Calypso.
-SaturnVM's top-level crate can be found in `libs/saturnvm` and some of it's subcrates will be found in `libs/` under the name `saturnvm_*`.
+SaturnVM's top-level crate can be found in `libs/saturnvm` and some of its subcrates will be found in `libs/` under the name `saturnvm_*`.
 The `calypso_vm` crate will probably be a Calypso-specific interface to SaturnVM.

 For more information, see [its README](libs/saturnvm/README.md).